 Credential Review Process

 Credential Review Applications are evaluated on an individual basis; the timeline for processing is 6 to 8 weeks.
-Applications must be submitted as a complete package and must include the prescribed fee of $150 + HST paid in full prior to processing.
+Applications must be submitted as a complete package and must include the prescribed fee (as per Schedule B of the Association's By-laws) prior to processing.
 Forms should be completed in their entirety.
-For information on application assessment, please view the Cosmetology Association's Provincial Examination Guidelines. https://nscosmetology.ca/provincial-exam-guidelines.
+For information on application assessment, please view the Cosmetology Association's Provincial Examination Guidelines.

-Please note: All credential review applications expire after 90 days post submission if the Association has requested additional information but has not received further communication from the applicant.
+Please note: All credential review applications (including exam notifications) expire after 90 days post submission if the Association has requested additional information but has not received further communication from the applicant.

 Accessibility - Accommodations

-The Cosmetology Association will make all reasonable efforts to accommodate applicants with special need.
+The Cosmetology Association will make all reasonable efforts to accommodate applicants with special needs.